Quantum Pseudorandom Scramblers: Introduction

 There is a rich history of studying Kac's walk in probability and mathematical physics\cite{Hastings70,DS00,Janvresse03,Oliveira09,Jiang12,HJ17}.
 Determining the total variation mixing time of Kac's walk is particularly challenging, and it is currently only known to be between the order $O(n^4\log n)$ and $O(n^2)$~\cite{PS18}.

-There has also been extensive efforts on pseudorandom approximations to Haar measures in a \emph{statistical} setting, known as state and unitary $t$-designs~\cite{RBR+04,DCEL09}.
+There has also been extensive efforts on approximations to Haar measures in a \emph{statistical} setting, known as state and unitary $t$-designs~\cite{RBR+04,DCEL09}.
 For instance, a unitary $t$-design mimics a Haar random unitary up to the $t$-th moment.
 It is known that a unitary $t$-design can be constructed by a quantum circuit of size polynomially in $t$, composed of Haar random single or two-qubit gates~\cite{HL09,BHH16,Haferkamp22,HM23,ODSP23}.
 It is interesting to note that a path-coupling technique in~\cite{Oliveira09} for analyzing Kac's walk also plays an essential role in the proofs of these unitary design results.
-It is reasonable to anticipate improvements on the efficiency of the unitary designs with new methods and advances on Kac's walk.
+It is reasonable to anticipate improvements on the efficiency of the unitary designs with new advances on Kac's walk.
 However, it is worth stressing that another critical component in their proofs involving spectral gaps appears to inevitably incur a dependency on $t$, which is a serious limitation.
 For instance, in order for the output state to approximate a Haar random state when the number of copies can be an arbitrary polynomial, we would need to pick a superpolynomial $t$ in the unitary design.
-As far as we know, our $\prss$ is the first to employ Kac's walk directly in the construction of a quantum pseudorandom object, and the exponential improvement on the mixing time of our parallel walk enables flipping the quantifiers, i.e., a fixed poly-size construction that is nonetheless pesudorandom against any polynomial-time distinguisher, a desired feature towards $\pru$s.
+As far as we know, our $\prss$ is the first to employ Kac's walk directly in the construction of a quantum pseudorandom object, and the exponential improvement on the mixing time of our parallel walk enables flipping the quantifiers, i.e., a fixed poly-size construction that is nonetheless pseudorandom against any polynomial-time distinguisher, a desired feature towards $\pru$s.

-Kac's walks have also found applications in algorithm design.
+Kac's walk has also found applications in algorithm design.
 Recently, a fast and memory-optimal dimension-reduction algorithm is proposed based on Kac's walk and its discrete variants~\cite{JPSSS22}.
 We would like to invite more exploration of Kac's walk in theoretical computer science broadly.

 We describe several interesting open problems emerged from our work.

 \begin{enumerate}